csvpath/csvpath/README.md

 # Comments
 CsvPaths have file scanning instructions, match components, and comments.
 Comments exist at the top level, outside the CsvPath's brackets, as well as in the matching part of the path.
 Comments within the match part are covered below.

-Comments outside the csvpath can contribute to a collection of metadata fields associated with a csvpath.
+As well as documentation, comments outside the csvpath can:
+- Contribute to a collection of metadata fields associated with a csvpath
+- Switch on/off certain validation settings
+- Set the identity of a csvpath within a group of csvpaths

 A comment starts and ends with a `~` character.
 Within the comment, any word that has a colon after it is considered a metadata key.
 The metadata value is anything following the key up till a new metadata key word is seen or the comment ends.

 For example, this comment says that the csvpath has the name `Order Validation`: